 - Never operate machine in a closed area. - Keep all nuts and bolts tight to ensure the equipment is in safe working condition. - Never tamper with safety devices.
-Never interfere with the intended function of a safety device or reduce the protection provided by a safety device.
-Check there proper operation regularly.
-NEVER operate a machine with a safety device that does not function properly. - Keep machine free of grass, leaves, or other debris buildup.
+Check their proper operation regularly. - Keep machine free of grass, leaves, or other debris buildup.
 Clean oil or fuel spillage and remove any fuel-soaked debris.
-Allow machine to cool before storing. - If you strike a foreign object, stop and inspect the machine.
+Allow machine to cool before storing. - If vou strike a foreign object, stop and inspect the machine.
 Repair, if necessary, before restarting. - Never make any adjustments or repairs with the engine running. - Check grass catcher components and the discharge chute frequently and replace with manufacturer's recommended parts, when necessary. - Mower blades are sharp.
-Wrap the blade or wear gloves, and use extreme caution when servicing them. - Check brake operation frequently.
+Wrap the blade or wear gloves, and use extra caution when servicing them. - Check brake operation frequently.
 Adjust and service as required. - Maintain or replace safety and instruction labels, as necessary.